Pool Deck Paint VS. Stain, Making The Right Choice

-Stained concrete pool deck is one of the most recommended decorative concrete solutions for almost any concrete surface.
+A stained concrete pool deck is one of the most recommended decorative concrete solutions for almost any concrete surface.
 It comes in two types: acid and water-based.
 Both come with a wide selection of colors.
 Concrete staining San Diego can be customized with patterns and designs.
 Colors can be matched to create custom designs or mixed to create custom hues.
 Although it yields a semi-translucent color, stains effectively cover up blemishes as well.

 Acid stains are reactive.
 It contains metallic salts that induce a chemical reaction every time it comes in contact with lime or minerals, which are natural concrete content.
 These reactions create unusual but highly appealing effects on the concrete, similar to marble and leather.
 Water-based stains are more consistent.
 It dries in the exact same color that it was prior to installation.
-This is a better option if you are planning to incorporate a specific design, image, or pattern on the pool decking surface.
+This is a better option for cool deck stain if you are planning to incorporate a specific design, image, or pattern on the pool decking surface.

 There are barely any cons when it comes to using stains.
 It penetrates deep into the concrete, creating a longer-lasting color that won’t fade or peel off.
 A stained surface is often sealed to resolve the high porosity of the slab itself.
 A fine abrasive can be added to the sealer to enhance slip-resistance.